Cauliflower soft coral

 The cauliflower soft coral (Eunephthya thyrsoidea) is a species of colonial soft coral in the family Nephtheidae.

 Description

 Cauliflower soft corals grow in colonies of up to 30 centimeters in height.
 The polyps are 0.2 cm in diameter.
 It grows as a large whitish colony with side branches ending in bunches of grey- or brown-tinged polyps.

 Distribution

-This species is known from the Cape Peninsula to northern KwaZulu-Natal off the South African coast, and lives from 10 to 240m under water.
+This species is known from the Cape Peninsula to northern KwaZulu-Natal off the South African coast, and Port Stephens in New South Wales and lives from 10 to 240m under water.

 Ecology

 This species is often found on vertical rockfaces and when not feeding it contracts tightly, and its resemblance to a cauliflower is striking.
 It is fed upon by the walking anemone, Preactis millardae.